1Panel-dev/appstore/apps/jsonhero/README_en.md

-# JSON Hero
+## Introduction

-JSON Hero provides you with a clean, beautiful, and feature-rich user interface to easily read and understand JSON files.
+**JSON Hero** provides you with a clean, beautiful, and feature-rich user interface to easily read and understand JSON files.

+## Features

 - View JSON in any way you like: column view, tree view, editor view, and more.
 - Automatically infer the content of strings and provide useful previews.